-- Tempo, Time Signature (if there is no such data in the Chord track) - DSP Type

-- Sustain on/off Harmony Type, on/off

-- Reverb Type Reverb Send Level

-- Chorus Type Chorus Send Level

-- DSP Send Level

-Data that can be recorded to the Chord track:

-- Chord changes and timing

-- Style number

-- Style Volume

-- Changing sections (Intro, Main A/B, etc.)

-- Tempo, Time Signature

-- Reverb Type

-- Chorus Type

-- DSP Type

-- These settings can only be recorded once at the beginning of a song; other settings can be changed in the middle of a song.
+Recording a User Song Data that can be recorded to the normal (melody) tracks: Note on/off Voice Number Volume Velocity • Tempo, Time Signature (if there is no such data in the Chord track) • Pan DSP Type Sustain on/off • Reverb Type Chorus Type Reverb Send Level DSP Send Level • Harmony Type, on/off Chorus Send Level Data that can be recorded to the Chord track: · Chord changes and timing Style number Style Volume • Changing sections (Intro, Main A/B, etc.) Tempo, Time Signature Reverb Type Chorus Type DSP Type These settings can only be recorded once at the beginning of a song; other settings can be changed in the middle of a song.

-Make all desired DGX-202 settings.
+Make all desired DGX-200 settings.